getChapter/candidate-project/README.md

 Don't spend more than 4 hours on this project.

 Remember - you're building an MVP, so prioritize functionality over performance.
-Worry less about performance and more that you build a complete, functional web app.
+Worry less about performance and more about building a complete, functional web app.

 ## Important Terms

 Health insurance is filled with dozens of confusing terms - here are a few that should help you out with this project.

 - Premium: the amount that you pay every month for the Medicare plan.
-- Bid ID: A unique identifier for Medicare plans.
+- Bid ID: A unique identifier for Medicare Advantage plans.
 Of the form "H-xxx-xxx-x".

 ## Data Files